-In the interests of residential amenity and biodiversity.
+In the interests of residential amenity and biodiversity and to accord with Core Strategy Policy SP18 and Saved Local Plan Policy ENV1.

 18. The site shall be developed with separate systems of drainage for foul and surface water on and off site.